Investigation into whether Council for City of Port Colborne held illegal closed meetings on March 8, 2010, January 27, 2014, and December 8, 2014

 Carlucci v.
 Laurentian Casualty Co. of Canada, O.J.
 No. 269 (O.C.G.D. — Master).

-Local Authority Services, Report to the County of Essex (September 2009) online.
+Local Authority Services, This link opens in a new tabReport to the County of Essex (September 2009) online.

 Ombudsman of Ontario, The ABCs of Education and Training (23 March 2009) at para.
 29, online.

 Ombudsman of Ontario, Restaurant Roundtable (April 2015) at para.
 54, online.